 The OSCE Parliamentary Assembly was established by a decision of the Paris Summit of 1990.
 The main aim of the Assembly is to involve Member States more in the resolution of European political and security issues, to enhance civilian control over military issues and to increase the responsibility and influence of members of parliament.
 Estonia acceded to the OSCE Parliamentary Assembly in 1991.

-323 elected members of parliament from 57 Assembly member states participate in the work of the organisation.
-In addition, the Assembly cooperates with 11 partner states all over the world.
+323 members of parliament from 57 member countries of the Assembly participate in the work of the organisation.
+The Assembly also cooperates with 11 partner states all over the world.

 The work formats of the OSCE Parliamentary Assembly are the Summer Session in July (committee sittings are also held at the same time), the Winter Meeting held in February in Vienna and the Autumn Meeting in October (together with the Mediterranean Forum).
 As necessary, economic conferences and parliamentary forums are organised in different regions.

 On the basis of the three main sections of the Helsinki Final Act, the following General Committees have been formed within the framework of the OSCE Parliamentary Assembly:

 - General Committee on Economic Affairs, Science, Technology and Environment (the Second General Committee)

 The Estonian delegation participates in the work of all committees.
-The committees prepare reports and projects of final resolutions, which are submitted to the Annual Session of the Assembly held summer.
-The decisions of the Parliamentary Assembly are forwarded to the OSCE Ministerial Council, the Chairman of the OSCE and the parliaments of member states.
-Thereafter the member states present their positions on the implementation of the recommendations of the final document in their states.
+The committees prepare reports and projects of final resolutions which are submitted to the Annual Session of the Assembly held once a year.
+The decisions of the Parliamentary Assembly are forwarded to the OSCE Ministerial Council, the Chairman of the OSCE and the parliaments of participating states.
+Then the participating states will present their positions on the implementation of the recommendations of the final document in their countries.

 Your feedback is important.
 Please share it with us!